taznuva/Video-Games/README.md

 The roles above will apply for the first segment of the module 20.
 As required, we will plan to rotate the X role among team members.
 In the upcoming week the team will determine the rotation of the X role to align with the deliverable deadlines.

+Communication Plan
+The entire team will communicate via the entertainment slack group chat.
+The team will also use scheduled meeting times via Zoom on Tuesday and Thursday 02-22-2022 – 03-31-2022.
+Additional meeting to be scheduled via Zoom as needed.